tembo-io/pg_vectorize/CONTRIBUTING.md

 #### 3.1.
 Apply configurations

-Prior to compiling and running `pg_vector`, it's essential to update the `postgresql.conf` file.
+Prior to compiling and running `pg_vectorize`, it's essential to update the `postgresql.conf` file.
 `pgrx` uses a Postgres version-specific data directory, each containing its own `postgresql.conf` file.
 The following example, utilizes Postgres version 15.
 If you're using a different version, please alter the file path value `data-<postgres-version>` and run the following: